The Best Isometric Exercises to Enhance Your Strength Training Routine

 If your goal is to become stronger, but you seem to have reached a plateau, then isometrics can help.

-You can do this type of training before your weight-lifting session to pre-exhaust your muscles.
+You can do this type of training before your weight training exercise to pre-exhaust your muscles.
 In reality, isometric exercises are very useful when combined with bodybuilding workouts, as they help increase time under tension (TUT).

 TUT refers to the amount of time your muscles are under strain during an exercise set — which in the isometric world are aptly called isometric contractions.